erdogant/findpeaks/docs/pages/html/_sources/Coding quality.rst.txt

 While this means that none of these methods are good enough on their own and that they should be combined, clearly code review is an essential tool here.

 This library is therefore developed with several techniques, such as coding styling, low complexity, docstrings, reviews, and unit tests.
-Such conventions are helpfull to improve the quality, make the code cleaner and more understandable but alos to trace future bugs, and spot syntax errors.
+Such conventions are helpful to improve the quality, make the code cleaner and more understandable but also to trace future bugs, and spot syntax errors.

-library
+Library
 -------

 The file structure of the generated package looks like: